MatteoIorio11/GraphViewer/README.md

 b->d
 ```
 Every other format will be invalid and not accepted.
-2. **Vertexs Panel**: Once you have defined your graph and you have rendered it, you will be able to see a new component on the right side of the screen,
+2. **Vertexs Panel**: Once you have defined your graph, and you have rendered it, you will be able to see a new component on the right side of the screen,
 inside this panel, you will see a list of buttons where each button represents one of the graph's vertex.
 If you click on one of the buttons you will be
 able to deactivate and activate the clicked *vertex*.
 3. **Image Label**: After describing the structure of the code, the graph will be rendered on this component as an image, in this way you will be able to see It.